christenseaj1/STATS-ASSIGNMENTS/README.md

 # R Assignments: Data Science and Statistics

 This repository contains a collection of R assignments completed as part of the Statistics coursework at Roanoke College.
-Each assignment focuses on different statistical and Prediction concepts, utilizing various datasets and methods.
+Each assignment focuses on different statistical and prediction concepts, utilizing various datasets and methods.

 ## Assignments Overview